 Mark IV diesel VNT turbos get varying overboost conditions due to sticking and/or worn VNT vane assemblies.
 Often the computer responds by setting a code and restricting boost to about 40% to attempt to save the engine.
 Any issue that happens perpetually every day requires turbo replacement.
 Intermittent issues need the boost level graphed.
 Slight overboosts may be dealt with with a Malone Tuning stage that simply allows slight overboost without cutting power.

 Mark V diesel VNT turbos from 2005.5 to 2007 can have the same issues as the Mark IV, but another oddity shows up rarely.
 The Turbocharger VNT vanes can stick in the initial released (no boost) position and cause the engine to pour out excessive fuel.
 One sees a black cloud of wasted fuel and hears extreme nailing.
 Nailing is the diesel equivalent of detonation in a gas engine.
-In the models with DSG transmissions, the two clutches can fight each other during shifting, making a banging noise and causing both dual mass flywheel and clutch pack failure.
+The extremely incorrect engine load signals can cause damage to the DSG transmissions if so equipped.
+The two clutches can fight each other during shifting, making a banging noise and causing both dual mass flywheel and clutch pack failure.
 Testing turbocharger readiness will show an abnormally high boost increase well above the specification of 100 – 150 millibar rise.
-Although a difficult job, turning the lower stop adjustment clockwise will stop the problem.
+Although a difficult job, turning the lower stop adjustment clockwise will get rid of the problem.
 Rotate the adjustment about 1/2 turn clockwise for every 100 millibar that the reading is above normal specification.
 Or one can replace the turbocharger.